Cut along a ridge in North Knoxville, Sharp’s Ridge Memorial State Park has expert mountain biking trails and footpaths.

 It’s the regular changing of the calendar, when we all promise ourselves to do better in the New Year.
 Whatever your New Year’s resolutions may be, whether it’s fixing that broken tail light or spending less time binging on Netflix, hopefully they’re commitments you can keep throughout the year.

 Fortunately, Knoxville is surrounded with beautiful nature and scenic getaways, some even hiding within the city limits.
-Here, 10 New Year’s Resolutions to inspire you to get out and discover the Knoxville area in a whole new way.
+Here are 10 New Year’s Resolutions to inspire you to get out and discover the Knoxville area in a whole new way.

 1. Summit House Mountain.